Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

 ## SECRETS!!! - Azure Connectivity and Protecting Your Secrets
-<b>NOTE:</b> You can skip this section if you do not plan to use Azuure Key Vault to Store and Access secrets.
+<b>NOTE:</b> You can skip this section if you do not plan to use Azure Key Vault to Store and Access secrets.

 Azure IoT Central is what we using for capturing Telemetry and Managing out Gateway and Devices.
 It is a powerful SaaS offering and we will be using the tools and visualizations to build out a rich application for our scenario.
 In order to connect our devices and gateway to IoT Central, we need to manage a set of secrets and we will store those secrets in Azure Key Vault.
 I highly recommend that you do this so you do not make a mistake and expose access to your application, gateway or devices.